PrototypeNAS: Rapid Design of Deep Neural Networks for Microcontroller Units: Method

 PrototypeNAS is a zero-shot \gls{NAS} method that enables rapid exploration of optimized \glspl{DNN} for \gls{MCU} deployment by decoupling design space exploration, i.e., the search for prototypical network architectures and their compression configuration, from training on the target datasets.

-We give a schematic overview of PrototypeNAS, which is a three-step method, in Fig.~\ref{fig:overview}. \circled{1}~First, a constrained multi-objective optimization is performed with the ensemble of zero-shot proxies and the number of \glspl{FLOP} as a proxy for the computational cost of \gls{DNN} inference as objectives.
+We give a schematic overview of the three-step method of PrototypeNAS in Fig.~\ref{fig:overview}. \circled{1}~First, a constrained multi-objective optimization is performed with the ensemble of zero-shot proxies and the number of \glspl{FLOP} as a proxy for the computational cost of \gls{DNN} inference as objectives.
 The optimization is constrained by the memory limits of the target \gls{MCU} to ensure that the exploration focuses only on \gls{DNN} architectures that can actually be deployed on the target.
-The search space of the optimization combines both architectural selection from a pool of predefined baseline architectures and their structural and size optimization, i.e., pruning parameter configuration, into a single search space. \circled{2}~Second, a top-$k$ selection is performed from the resulting Pareto set using Hypervolume subset selection. \circled{3}~Finally, the resulting selection of optimized \gls{DNN} architectures is trained, pruned, and quantized on the target datasets.
-In the following sections, we describe each of the three steps of PrototypeNAS in more detail.
+The search space of the optimization combines both architectural selection from a pool of predefined baseline architectures and their structural and size optimization, i.e., pruning parameter configuration, into a single search space. \circled{2}~Second, a top-$k$ selection is performed from the resulting Pareto set using \gls{HSS}. \circled{3}~Finally, the resulting selection of optimized \gls{DNN} architectures is trained, pruned, and quantized on the target datasets.
+In the following sections, we describe each of the three steps of PrototypeNAS in detail.